Beeran Gali

 Beeran Gali (also known as Biran Gali or Baran Gali) is a Union Council of Abbottabad District, in Khyber-Pakhtunkhwa province of Pakistan. located approximately 20 km from Abbottabad city.

 History

-This area was historically known as Baad Burhan, and is mentioned by Al Biruni in his book Ta'rikh al-Hind, The Chronicles of India, from 1030.
-Al Biruni describes Baad Burhan as a beautiful area.
-This area is ruled by sardar obaid.
+In the 1890s Beeran Gali, referred to as Beerun Gulee, was mentioned by British geologist Charles Stewart Middlemiss when he was doing a survey of the area as part of his geological fieldwork in Hazara for the colonial era Geological Survey of India.

 Topography

 The area is situated between two mountains, Thandiani and Miranjani.
 It is located at 34°11'40N 73°21'50E and has an average elevation of 2176 metres (7142 feet) above sea-level.

 Subdivisions

 The Union Council is subdivided into the following areas: